EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 February 27, 2003.

-# RULE 3.8 Special Responsibilities of a Prosecutor
+# Rule 3.8 — Special Responsibilities of a Prosecutor

 The prosecutor in a criminal case shall: